 Leave No One Behind: WASH in Humanitarian Emergencies

-WSSCC and UNHCR will co-host a technical workshop focused on operationalizing Member State commitments to ensure non-discriminatory access to sanitation, hygiene and safe water by refugees and migrants in Geneva, on 27 September 2017 (Palais des Nations or UNHCR).
+WSSCC and UNHCR have confirmed their interest to co-host a technical workshop focused on operationalizing Member State commitments to ensure non-discriminatory access to sanitation, hygiene and safe water by refugees and migrants.

 In 2015, WSSCC launched the Leave No One Behind Programme in eight South Asian countries.
 WSSCC, in partnership with local CSO networks and governments, conducted extensive consultations of vulnerable populations across rural and urban areas including women, children, adolescents, the elderly, people with disabilities and sanitation workers, leading to the release of the ground-breaking report Leave No One Behind: Voices of Women, Adolescent Girls, Elderly and Disabled People, and Sanitation Workers, which was presented at SACOSAN VI, the government-led regional sanitation conference for South Asia, held in Dhaka, Bangladesh, from 11 to 13 January 2016.